The Dos and Don’ts of Private Health Insurance

 Don’t: Buy a Policy That is Too Basic

-Many young and healthy people feel they only need very basic cover as they don’t see themselves going to hospital anytime soon.
+Many young, healthy people don’t see the need for comprehensive health cover.
+Instead, they feel a basic level of cover is adequate, as they don’t see themselves going to hospital anytime soon.
 Throw in the fact that you only need a basic Hospital policy to avoid the Medicare Levy Surcharge, and you can see why many people have cover that doesn’t actually offer them much protection.
 These are known as “junk” policies and can lead to big out-of-pocket costs if you need treatment that isn’t included on them.

 Don’t: Forget About the Annual Premium Increases

-Health funds up their premiums year-on-year and the rises have been steep in recent times.
-The increases always happen on April 1st so you have chance to prepare yourself before they hit by shopping around to find a good deal and pre-paying at that rate for 12 months to “lock in” before it goes up.
+Health funds in Australia up their premiums year-on-year.
+The increases kick in on April 1st each year, meaning you have a chance to prepare yourself before they hit by shopping around to find a good deal and pre-paying at that rate for 12 months to “lock in” before it goes up.

 Don’t: Struggle in Silence